wso2/docs-ei/en/micro-integrator/docs/references/connectors/connectors-overview.md

 ### Report an issue

-You can report issues for any connector under the Micro Integrator repository (https://github.com/wso2/micro-integrator/issues/new).
+You can report issues for any connector under the [Micro Integrator repository](https://github.com/wso2/micro-integrator/issues/new).
 Once you have reported the issue, do the following:

 * Add the label `Connector`.
 * Add to the project `WSO2 Connectors`.